-complete the online application form on business.gov.au

-- provide all the information requested

-- address all eligibility and merit criteria

-- include all necessary attachments.
+- complete the online application form on business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments (as requested in 7.1).

 You will receive confirmation when you submit your application.
-You should retain a copy of your application for your own records
+You should retain a copy of your application for your own records.

 You are responsible for making sure your application is complete and accurate.
 Giving false or misleading information is a serious offence under the Criminal Code 1995 (Cth).
 If we consider you have provided false or misleading information we may not progress your application.
-If you find an error in your application after submitting it, you should call us immediately on 13 28 46.
+If you find you have submitted an application with misleading information or the circumstances of the project change materially, you should call us immediately on 13 28 46.

-If we find an error or information that is missing, we may ask for clarification or additional information from you that will not change the nature of your application.
-However, we can refuse to accept any additional information from you that would change your submission after the application closing time.
+If we find an error or information is missing, we may ask for clarification or additional information from you that will not change the nature of your application.
+We will not accept any additional information from you that would change your submission after the application closing time.